homjxi0e/AIO/README.md

  # AIO
-ALL-IN-ON 💣 is an autoamted penetration testing script based on a couple of tools alredy installed on Kali Linux and/or other PenTesting distros.
+ALL-IN-ON 💣 is an autoamted penetration testing script based on a couple of tools alredy installed on Kali Linux and/or other PenTesting distros